rixx/books.rixx.de/data/reviews/lian-hearn/across-the-nightingale-floor/index.md

 not only adopted by the rightful leader of the clan, he's also born to a long line of secret assassins and has lots of magical gifts.
 And everybody wants a piece of them.

-It's fairly brutal and bloody, and the story is a bit predictable and sometimes makes characters stupid for a minute to further its aims.
+It's brutal and bloody, and the story is predictable and sometimes makes characters stupid for a minute to further its aims.
 But it's still fun to read.